 In Kochi, the Flora Airport Hotel is a nice place to stay if you need to spend the night in the city, with nice rooms and a food court next door.
 Agatti island is a small spoon-shaped island that hosts the airport and a village of local islanders.
 While it is beautiful, accommodation is not currently available on Agatti, and it mainly serves as a transport hub for air and boat traffic.
 Long-distance ferries to Kavaratti and Kadmat ply to and from here three times a week, while smaller boats make daily trips to closer islands.
 Tourism department (SPORTS) staff will take you to the airport to your ferry or boat, and back.

 Kavaratti is the administrative capital of Lakshadweep, and has between 12,000 and 15,000 residents.
 It also sees a lot of ship traffic, and the resort is not-so-perfectly placed right next to the pier.
-It is one of the stops that form part of the cruise packages, and is visited by a few hundred tourists—mainly from north India—once or twice a week.
-The food served in the resort mainly caters to these tourists, but local eateries also exist, with local cuisine dominated by various forms of tuna.
-The beach at the resort offers snorkeling and water sports, and a few other beaches, as well as a museum and the island lighthouse, can be visited on request.
+It is one of the stops that form part of the cruise packages.
+This means it’s visited by a few hundred tourists—mainly from north India—once or twice a week.
+The food served in the resort mainly caters to these tourists.
+Local eateries also exist, with local cuisine dominated by various forms of tuna fish.
+The beach at the resort offers snorkeling and water sports.
+A few other beaches, as well as a museum and the island lighthouse, can be visited on request.
 Supposedly, at low tide when there is a new moon, the tide goes out so far that one can walk among the corals nearly to the edge of the lagoon.

 Our flight from Kochi to Agatti was scheduled at around 10:30 in the morning on a Wednesday.
 We had earlier discovered, however, that there was no flight from Hyderabad to Kochi before that, so we had no choice but to fly in the previous evening and spend the night in Kochi.
-We stayed at the Flora Airport Hotel, which was a little expensive, but comfortable and right next to a no-frills 24×7 food court that, nevertheless, served great local food.
+We stayed at the Flora Airport Hotel, which was a little expensive, but comfortable.
+It was also right next to a no-frills 24×7 food court that served great local food.

-The next morning, the hotel transport dropped us at the quaint Kochi airport, where we caught the flight to Agatti on schedule.
-After about two hours of flying, and as we descended to land, we got our first glimpse of Agatti: a small, spoon-shaped island surrounded by light blue-green water, and the handle of the spoon forming the airstrip.
-Agatti turned out to be bigger than we expected, containing not just the airstrip but also the small airport building and lots of houses belonging to local islanders (the pictures of the island on the internet were a little misleading regarding its size, it seems).
+The next morning, the hotel transport dropped us back at the quaint Kochi airport for the flight to Agatti.
+As we came in to land two hours later, we got our first glimpse of Agatti.
+It was small, spoon-shaped island surrounded by light blue-green water, and the handle of the spoon contained the airstrip.
+The island turned out to be bigger than we expected.
+It didn’t just have the airstrip, but also the small airport building and lots of local houses.
+The pictures of Agatti on the internet are a little misleading regarding its size, it seems.